Liz Truss defends tax-cutting goals as she bids farewell

 - Published

-Liz Truss has defended her lower-tax vision for the UK, ahead of bowing out as the shortest-serving British prime minister ever.
+Liz Truss has defended her lower-tax vision for the UK, before bowing out as the shortest-serving British prime minister ever.

 In an unapologetic farewell speech, she urged her successor Rishi Sunak to be "bold" in a bid to boost the economy.